-Community members through the planning process have identified the old Carlon Schoolhouse as a historically significant landmark.
-It sits off Grahams Ferry Road near Day Road and was in use as a school until the late 1800s.
-While the area has an interesting geologic history, it has not been identified as a resource for any significant archaeological artifacts.
+As previously noted, the Basalt Creek planning area has a unique geologic history, but community members through the planning process have also identified the old Carlin Schoolhouse as a historically significant landmark.
+It sits off Grahams Ferry Road near Day Road and was in use until the late 1800s.

-Figure 14 Picture of the Carlon Schoolhouse from Tualatin Life Newspaper on August 19, 2014 by Loyce Martinazzi
+Figure 15 The Carlon Schoolhouse.
+Source: Martinazzi, Loyce.
+Tualatin Life Newspaper August 19, 2014.